conjoon/conjoon.github.io/docs/plugins/app-internal-titlechange.md

 This is an internal plugin defined by **conjoon**.
 :::

-[Application Plugin](/docs/plugins/overview#application-plugins) for changing the title of the browser window based on the information provided with the global `conjoon.pplication.TitleAvailable`-event and the [`titleTpl`](/docs/conjoon.conf.json.md#application-titleTpl)-configuration.
+[Application Plugin](/docs/plugins/overview#application-plugins) for changing the title of the browser window based on the information provided with the global `conjoon.application.TitleAvailable`-event and the [`titleTpl`](/docs/conjoon.conf.json.md#application-titleTpl)-configuration.

 ## Use this plugin, if you...